 Many parents don’t realize how shockingly easy it is for little humans to experience suffocation.
 Sometimes, when children sleep on a soft or curved surface like a bean bag, it so happens that they assume a position in which their chins tightly rest on their chest.
 This position, if not changed, can lead to suffocation.

-Anyone who has spent any amount of time with children would know that they are quite the nosy and curious bunch.
+Anyone who has spent time with children would know that they are quite the nosy and curious bunch.
 From tugging, biting, pulling, and scratching, children never really stop their curious ways, especially when it’s on an object as fascinating as a bean bag.
 The hazards that could be associated with bean bags include the following:

 When it comes to children and their use of bean bags, suffocation is the prime cause of dangerous incidents.
 This can happen in many ways, such as the child finding a way to unzip the bean bag and then climb inside it.